marcbouchenoire/typometer/README.md

 import { typometer } from "typometer"
 ```

-Invoke it asynchronously with a string and access [`TextMetrics`](https://developer.mozilla.org/en-US/docs/Web/API/TextMetrics) in return.
+Invoke it asynchronously with a string and access serialized [`TextMetrics`](https://developer.mozilla.org/en-US/docs/Web/API/TextMetrics) in return.

 ```typescript
 const metrics = await typometer("With impressions chosen from another time.")